Python

 the real problem Makester is trying to solve and does not care if you insist on using a third-party tool for your

 Python packaging and dependency management.
-Simply abstract those commands behind a make
+Simply abstract those commands behind a make target.

 This allows you to swap out and/or implement a hybrid Python packaging and dependency management